apache/spark-website/releases/_posts/2015-06-11-spark-release-1-4-0.md

  * Masayoshi TSUZUKI -- Bug fixes in Windows and Core
  * Matei Zaharia -- Improvement in Web UI
  * Matt Aasted -- Bug fixes in EC2
+ * Matt Massie -- New features in SparkR
  * Matt Wise -- Documentation in Core
  * Matthew Cheah -- Improvements and new features in Core
  * Matthew Goodman -- Bug fixes in EC2 and PySpark